Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains.

-Habitat: Open to timbered, moist to fairly dry slopes, moderate to high elevations.
+Habitat: Open to forested, moist to fairly dry slopes, from middle to high elevations.

 Conservation Status: Not of concern

 Erect to spreading unarmed shrub up to 2 m. tall, with soft pubescence and stalked glands, the old branches becoming reddish-brown.

 Leaves alternate, petiolate, the blades 3-6 cm. broad, palmately 3- or 5-lobed much less than half their length, the lobes rounded, once or twice dentate with rounded teeth, soft-pubescent on both surfaces.